 Reactives explode easily and may release dangerous vapors.
 Store and handle them properly to protect everyone’s safety.

 Many health care chemicals are toxic (poisonous) if you inhale them, swallow them, or absorb them through your skin.
-If you have any questions about whether a chemical is toxic, check the MSDS or warning label.
+If you have any questions about whether a chemical is toxic, check the SDS or warning label.